Center for Spiritual Health Services

 Professional hospital chaplains are spiritual and pastoral care providers specially trained to be tuned in and sensitive to the needs of those in a hospital or clinical setting.

-Their goal is to provide compassionate support and inspire spiritual well-being to people from all walks of life and any faith during times of ease and challenge.
+Their goal is to provide compassionate support and inspire spiritual well-being in people from all walks of life and of any faith, during times or both ease and challenge.

 Professional hospital chaplains offer services as varied as connecting a patient with community resources or helping someone renew a relationship with a loved one.

-And they provide these services while being mindful of individual differences, always seeking to encourage a healing environment for those being served.
+Chaplains provide these services while being mindful or individual differences, always seeking to encourage a healing environment for those being served.